mqureshi12/PokeScript/README.md

 * [ ] Different audio plays when navigating to certain fragments
 * [X] The app checks for needed device internet connectivity
 * [X] User can pull down to refresh the list of Pokemon gathered from the API
-* [ ] Sign up and log in can be done with a Facebook account
+* [X] Sign up and log in can be done with a Facebook account
 * [X] Display a default placeholder graphic for each image during loading
 * [X] Apply the View Binding library to reduce view boilerplate
 * [X] Show progress bar loading icon when loading in key areas throughout the app
-* [ ] Implement ARCore to give the option to cast a special 3D model for the original three starter Pokemon when in a user's party

 ### 2. Screen Archetypes